 - Heat the milk and sugar together in a small bowl until the mixture is warm, but not hot.
 You should still be able to comfortably dip a finger in it.
 Stir in the yeast and cover the bowl with clingfilm.
 Let it rest for 5 to 10 minutes, until the yeast has almost completely dissolved and the mixture is frothy.

 - In the meantime, add the butter to a mixing bowl, or the bowl of a stand mixer.
 Give it a quick stir, then pour in the yeast mixture.
 Add the flour and salt and stir again.
 Now bring the dough together then knead either by hand or with the mixer's dough hook (low to medium speed), till you have a soft, smooth, slightly sticky dough.
-This will take about 10 minutes.
+This will take about 5 minutes.
 I find that even with a mixer, some stickiness remains and I prefer kneading the dough by hand on the kitchen counter.
-Add 2 to 3 tablespoons of extra flour as needed but don't worry if the dough is still sticky by the end of it.
+Add 2 to 3 tablespoons of extra flour as needed but don't worry if the dough is still a little sticky by the end of it.
 If you poke it with a finger and it bounces slowly back, it's ready.

 - Lightly oil a large bowl (I just use the mixing bowl itself), place the dough in it and turn it around to coat all sides.
 Cover with clingfilm and let it rise at room temperature for 1 to 2 hours, until doubled in size.
 Don't rush this, it's important that the dough is nice and puffy.